Kevin Poon

-Kevin Poon is a Hong Kong entrepreneur, fashion designer and DJ.
-He is the co-founder of Hong Kong's streetwear brand CLOT in 2003.
-He also launched JUICE, an international retailer with outlets across Asia including Hong Kong, Shanghai and Taipei.
-Poon launched District Distribution in 2011 in Hong Kong, China and Southeast Asia, and then founded Social/Capital, a marketing and public relations agency in 2012.

-In 2013, Poon opened WOAW, a multi-purpose art space in Hong Kong.
-WOAW Gallery has hosted different exhibitions including debut solo shows in Asia for rising stars in the art world including Koichi Sato, Cristina Banban, and Charlie Roberts.

-In 2014, Poon launched a coffee shop called ‘Elephant Grounds’ in the back of the WOAW store, which now has branches in BeiJing, GuangZhou and ChengDu.
+Kevin Poon (潘世亨) is a Chinese entrepreneur and art curator.
+He is the founder of WOAW Gallery, distribution company District, and shareholder of CLOT, JUICE, and other Hong Kong businesses.

 Early life and education

-Poon was born in Hong Kong but moved to Chicago in the United States when he was three years old.
+Poon was born in Hong Kong in 1981, and moved to Chicago in the United States when he was three years old.
 He returned to Hong Kong when he was five briefly before moving to Vancouver.
 Returning to Hong Kong again, Poon studied at the Hong Kong International School before moving to North America after graduating high school to attend Pepperdine University in California.
 While in Los Angeles, Poon worked as an intern for Interscope Records when he was 19 years old and later earned a degree in finance from Pepperdine.
 He returned to Hong Kong in 2003 to start his own business with Edison Chen, creating CLOT.